 Outline Paper submission

-Authors willing to have their papers considered for platform or poster presentation will be required to submit a maximum of 2 A4 pages of text including the title, abstract, keywords and main text and 2 A4 pages for illustrations (i.e. tables, diagrams, graphs, etc), always respecting a limit of 1000 words.
+Authors willing to have their papers considered for platform or poster presentation will be required to submit a 4 page paper.
+This consists of a maximum of 2 A4 pages of text including the title, abstract, keywords and main text and 2 A4 pages for illustrations (i.e. tables, diagrams, graphs, etc), always respecting a limit of 1000 words.
 The outline paper submission shall be done via the IWA online submission system.
 In order to speed up the review process, authors must ensure that their submitted papers are according to the template considering the following:

 - File naming: File names will have to include the family name of the first author (eg. Suarez.doc).

 - Format: The outline paper should be uploaded onto the submission system as a PDF file and it must follow the template.